pharaox/carnalitas_agot/README.md

 According to [Slavery](https://awoiaf.westeros.org/index.php/Slavery) and [R'hllor](https://awoiaf.westeros.org/index.php/R%27hllor) Wiki pages:

 * Both the *Old Gods* and the *Faith of the Seven* hold slavery to be an abomination.
-I take this to mean that slavery should be criminal in all *Faith of the Seven* and *Old Gods* faiths.
+I take this to mean that slavery should be criminal in *Faith of the Seven* and *Old Gods* faiths.
-* The Ironborn (who are *Drowned God* adherents) keep thralls and salt wives, who are not regarded as slaves.
-I take this to mean that slavery should be shunned in *Drowned God* faiths, rather than criminal.
+* The Ironborn (who are *Drowned God* adherents) keep thralls and salt wives, but don't regard them as slaves.
+I take this to mean that slavery should be either shunned or accepted in *Drowned God* faiths.
 * Slavery was widespread in Old Valyria and still is in the Free Cities, except for Braavos.
 I take this to mean that slavery should be accepted in *Valyrian* faiths.
 * Servants of the Temple of the Lord of Light in Volantis are slaves who were bought as children and trained.
 I take this to mean that slavery should be accepted in *Dawnbringer* faiths.